06b/MS-Edge-Anchor-wrapped-around-SVG-use-not-triggering-click-when-used-with-pseudo-class-present-bug/README.md

  * Test case (1) - Embedded and linked SVG with no pseudo-class present working as expected.
  * Test case (2) - For some reason parts of the SVG within the linked SVG fails however that is not the reason for this bug.
  * Test case (3) - Pseudo-class present and applied to markup.
-Fails test - Bug
+Fails test - Bug - [JSFiddle Example](https://jsfiddle.net/5obazs3e/)
  * Test case (4) - Pseudo-class present and applied to markup.
-Fails test - Bug
+Fails test - Bug - [JSFiddle Example](https://jsfiddle.net/pqebkwey/)
  * Test case (5) - Pseudo-class present and not applied to markup.
-Fails test - Bug
+Fails test - Bug - [JSFiddle Example](https://jsfiddle.net/ht6ap5db/)
  * Test case (6) - Pseudo-class present and not applied to markup.
-Fails test - Bug
+Fails test - Bug - [JSFiddle Example](https://jsfiddle.net/zjgfu2Lr/)

 ## Credit